SUSE/doc-unversioned/trento/migration/sso-integration.md

 </note>
 ```

-Follow the next instrucionts to restart with the configured options:
+Follow the next instructions to restart with the configured options:

 1. Open the file <filename>/etc/trento/trento-web</filename>.
 1. Add the following environment variables to this file.